Cloud4Wi-Create/my-apps-tutorial/README.md

 Should be pretty straight forward - this would be how we merge the data from Cloud4Wi and the data that we have stored already (the pre and post-authentication messages).

-Now, I made it as simple as possible and just put the customer object into the arguments for the function and made the variable names in my string match the customer object.
+Now, this is a rather simple approach by just creating a new customer object and populating it based on what is in the data returned.
+Then we pass to the `insertMessageVariables` function and made the variable names in my string match the customer object.
-You may want to elaborate on this, possibly creating a new object or concatenating the name together first before passing it into the function, to make for more comprehensive functionality.
+You may want to elaborate on this, formatting the name differently or creating different variables for the object before passing it into the function, to make for more comprehensive and user-friendly functionality.
 But, of course, that's up to you.

+We would strongly suggest checking values and formatting them in a nice way before displaying them, as directly displaying unformatted information from an API that is not in your control is _bad practice_.
+Check the values, format them however you need, and then display them in a user-friendly way.

 **Disclaimer**: Make sure that if you take variables from the customer object, you require those variables when they log-in/sign-up.
 Otherwise the Cloud4Wi customer object